Autodesk/maya-usd/doc/codingGuidelines.md

 * Comments for users of classes and functions must be written in headers files.
 Comments in definition files are meant for contributors and maintainers.

 ### Namespaces

+#### In header files (e.g. .h)

-* In header files, it is required to use fully qualified namespace names.
+* **Required:** to use fully qualified namespace names.
 Global scope using directives are not allowed.
 Inline code can use using directives in implementations, within a scope, when there is no other choice (e.g. when using macros, which are not namespaced).

 ```cpp
 // In aFile.h
 inline PXR_NS::UsdPrim prim() const